 The concept of sales funnels is nothing new, still surprisingly many organizations either don’t have a clear funnel they adhere to or their funnel simply isn’t working for their specific customer base.

 We’ve talked before about how important it is to have every member of your team on the same page, moving towards the same goal, and a clear sales funnel helps everyone involved visualize the customer journey from beginning to end.
 The sales funnel process also provides valuable insight into your business, meaning you can analyze and adjust accordingly.

 How you define and then manage your sales funnel is of huge importance to your business.

 What is a sales funnel?

-Picture a real funnel.
-The idea is your potential leads go in the top of the funnel, then you move them through the funnel towards your goal (i.e. a sale).
+Picture an actual funnel.
+The idea is your potential leads go to the top of the funnel; then you move them through the funnel towards your goal (i.e. a sale).
 There are several areas to focus on throughout the process, getting new leads into the funnel in the first instance, then moving them through each phase ending in a sale.
 So, your sales funnel demonstrates the customer journey.